shbatm/MMM-KeyBindings/README.md

    1. From a terminal run `cat /proc/bus/input/devices | grep "Name"` to get the Name to use
    2. From a terminal run `udevadm info -a -p $(udevadm info -q path -n /dev/input/event0) | grep ATTRS{name}`, assuming this is the only device connected.
 You may have to change `event0` to something else.
 Check `ls /dev/input/` to see which ones are currently connected.
 3. Edit the `99-btremote.rules` file in this module's directory to use the name you found.
-4. Run `cd ~/MagicMirror/modules/MMM-KeyBindings && npm install`.
+4. Run `cd ~/MagicMirror/modules/MMM-KeyBindings && npm ci --omit=dev`.

 ## Update